Why does Vermont keep flooding? It's complicated, but experts warn it could become the norm

 Vermont is flooding.
 Not just yesterday, two weeks ago and a year before that, but experts say the state could see catastrophic events like these for the foreseeable future.

-Climate change is fueling stronger, more persistent storms and the state's infrastructure lags along the Green Mountains' riverside villages with steep faces and rolling hills that carry a huge amount of water.
+Climate change is fueling stronger, more persistent storms and the state's infrastructure is feeling the effects in villages along the Green Mountains' rivers and streams, which carry a huge amount of water.

 Now, these towns are the epicenter of a flooding conundrum that state and federal officials are scrambling to resolve.